Pay just $7.50 for postage

 to get a

 come to RELY on gfJules.

 SEE FOR YOURSELF!Try NOW!

-Gluten free pita or gluten free naan flatbreads are possible, scrumptious even, with the gluten free right flour.
-But my oven is broken — a debilitating problem for any baker.
-I have been working on this recipe for weeks, baking it so many times in so many different ways, that it has even occupied my dreams.
+Gluten free pita or gluten free naan flatbreads are possible, scrumptious even, with the right gluten free flour, I can assure you!
+I actually developed this recipe when my oven was broken — a debilitating problem for any baker.
+I worked on this recipe for weeks, baking it so many times in so many different ways (and so many different ovens -thank you friends & neighbors!), that it has even occupied my dreams.
 (There’s hardly a dream worse for a baker than nightmares of burned bread!)